 D. FREEDOM OF MOVEMENT AND THE RIGHT TO LEAVE THE COUNTRY

-In-country Movement: The government continued to impose administrative hurdles for travel by NGOs, journalists, foreign diplomats, and others to Papua and West Papua.
-After the COVID-19 pandemic began, authorities severely limited movement in and out of Papua and West Papua, enforcing these restrictions far more strictly and for a longer period than elsewhere.
+In-country Movement: The government continued to impose administrative hurdles for travel by NGOs, journalists, foreign diplomats, and others to the Papua region.

 Access to Asylum: The country is not a signatory to the 1951 UN Refugee Convention and does not allow permanent local settlement or naturalization of asylum seekers or persons judged to be refugees.
 The government allows refugees to settle temporarily while awaiting permanent resettlement.
 The law acknowledges UNHCR’s role in processing all refugee status determinations in the country.
 Regulations establish a detailed refugee management process, outlining the specific responsibilities of national and subnational agencies from the time of refugee arrival to departure for resettlement or repatriation.
-UNHCR officials reported 13,343 known refugees and asylum seekers were in the country as of August.
+UNHCR officials reported 12,993 known refugees and asylum seekers were in the country as of August.
 A majority of refugees were reportedly from Afghanistan.
 In January Afghan refugees rallied in front of UNHCR offices in Surabaya calling for either citizenship or resettlement to another country.

 Rohingya Muslims were a small but growing segment of the refugee and asylum-seeker population.
-Members of the community stated they were often denied proper medical treatment.
-Community representatives alleged the government aggressively monitored them and that they faced severe restrictions on their freedom of movement – for example, Rohingya who married locals were not permitted to leave refugee housing – and faced challenges finding work.
-In January hundreds of Rohingya who had been residing in a refugee camp in Aceh Province were reported missing, suspected to have been smuggled, or potentially trafficked, to neighboring Malaysia.
-Officials reported that just 112 refugees remained in the camp, although almost 400 arrived between June and September 2020.
+Members of the community claimed they were often denied proper medical treatment, alleged the government aggressively monitored them, and said they faced difficulties finding work and severe restrictions on their freedom of movement.
+For example, Rohingya who married locals were not permitted to leave refugee housing.

-Access to Basic Services: The government did not generally prohibit refugees from accessing public elementary education, although many barriers prevented enrollment of more than a small number of refugee children, including lack of access to government-issued student identification numbers.
+Access to Basic Services: The government did not prohibit refugees from accessing public elementary education, although many barriers prevented enrollment of more than a small number of refugee children, including lack of access to government-issued student identification numbers.
 A small number of refugees enrolled in language and other classes in private, refugee-run schools or in NGO-sponsored programs.
-Refugees have access to basic public-health services through local health clinics, which the government subsidized.
-Treatment for more serious conditions or hospitalization, however, was not covered under this program.
-Since early in the year, the government also prohibited refugees from receiving COVID-19 vaccinations, despite repeated requests from refugee advocacy organizations.
-Some local governments provided vaccines to refugees.
-Authorities in Aceh vaccinated 81 Rohingya upon disembarkation, and authorities in Banten and Bekasi vaccinated a few hundred refugees.
+Refugees had access to basic public health services through local health clinics, which the government subsidized.
+Treatment for more serious conditions or hospitalization, however, was not covered.
+Some local governments provided vaccines to refugees, and UNHCR coordinated the delivery of vaccines to others.